rohitlal125555/rohitlal125555/README.md

 - 👋 Hi, I’m Rohit Lal
 - 👀 I’m interested in Software development & strongly inclined to the Machine Learning & Data Science domain.
-- 🌱 I've over 4 years of experience working as a Data Scientist/Machine Learning Engineer.
+- 🌱 I've over 6 years of experience in Data Science.
-- 💞️ I’m looking to collaborate on open source community projects.
-Working on a linux project has been a long time dream for me.
-Would appreciate if you can help me find one.
+- 💞️ I’m looking to collaborate on open-source community projects.
+Working on a Linux project has been a long-time dream for me.
+I would appreciate it if you can help me find one.
-- 📫 You can reach me at my twitter handle @rohitlal125555
+- 📫 You can reach me at my Twitter handle @rohitlal125555
 - Hop on to: https://rohitlal.in to view my public profile.

 <!---